dataloop-ai-apps/google-vision-adapter/README.md

 7. **Web Detection**
    *Detects and add to metadata web entities and pages found within an image.*

+### Models Configurations:
+For each model, the vision type is defined in the model configuration.
+The likelihood threshold can be configured for explicit content detection models, for more information about this option refer to the [Detect explicit content (SafeSearch)](https://cloud.google.com/vision/docs/detecting-safe-search).

 Avaliable as a pipeline node: